anthay/loon/README.md

     // (e.g. 99abc, 9e+, are not a valid numbers.)

     bad_hex_number,
-    // The parser encountered a haxadecimal number containing invalid characters.
+    // The parser encountered a hexadecimal number containing invalid characters.
     // (e.g. 0x9X is not a valid number.)

     dict_key_is_not_string,